-Selecting a guardian should be a logical process, removed of emotion.
+Selecting a guardian should be a logical process, removed from emotion.
 For example, perhaps you do not personally get along with your spouse’s sibling, but logically you know that individual would be the best person to raise your kids if you were unable to.
 Try to remove emotion from the equation and think logically about the best interests of your children.

-3) Selecting someone a court would not allow
+3) Selecting someone from a court would not allow

 There are certain occasions in which a court may not honor your choice of guardian, such as if the person you named has a drug or alcohol issue or a significant criminal history.
 Selecting someone a court would likely question or disallow will complicate the process, make things much harder on your children, and in effect result in the same situation as if you had not named a guardian at all.

 4) Naming someone without resources

-You may have a guardian in mind whom you know would love and care for your kids and raise them with the values you envision, but if they do not have the financial resources to care and provide for them, they probably should not be your choice.
+You may have a guardian in mind whom you know would love and care for your kids and raise them with the values you envision, but if they do not have the financial resources to care for and provide for them, they probably should not be your choice.
 This is especially important if you have more than one child and you want to ensure that your kids stay together.
 Raising a child is a serious financial burden, and your guardian should be able to shoulder such a burden.

 5) Naming someone who won’t be around

 Imagine if you named someone as a guardian for your minor children who are of significantly advanced age or in poor health.
 Your kids are faced with the trauma of losing their parents and going to live with this guardian.
 Then, within several years, your kids are faced with the added trauma of losing that guardian.
 It is important to name someone as a guardian whom you expect to be around for a significant amount of time.
-No one can predict the future, but naming an elderly parent as guardian may not be a better choice than naming a middle-aged sibling if all other factors are equal.
+No one can predict the future, but naming an elderly parent as a guardian may not be a better choice than naming a middle-aged sibling if all other factors are equal.